-Money Laundering (ML) continues to have negative economic, social, and political effects in countries.
-Money laundering is an especially important threat to the financial flows of countries.
-In addition to these, money laundering poses serious risks to any financial institution's soundness and stability.
-Money laundering risks can also pose risks to Islamic financial institutions, like traditional banking institutions.
+Money Laundering (ML) has adverse economic, social, and political effects.
+Money laundering is a significant threat to the financial flows of countries.
+In addition to these, money laundering poses severe risks to any financial institution's soundness and stability.
+Money laundering risks can also threaten Islamic financial institutions, like traditional banking institutions.

 Relationship Between Islamic Finance and Money Laundering

 Islamic finance is a financial system that works in accordance with Sharia rules or Islamic law principles.
 Modern Islamic finance originated in the 1970s.
 Today, Islamic finance has spread globally to both Muslim and non-Muslim countries.
 Islamic finance currently constitutes a small but growing sector of the financial industry.
-What differs from traditional banking is that there is a ban on interest (riba) in Islamic finance, a ban on uncertainty (gharar), ethical investment promotion, commitment to risk sharing and profit sharing, and asset support.
+Different from traditional banking is a ban on interest in Islamic finance, a prohibition on uncertainty, ethical investment promotion, commitment to risk sharing and profit sharing, and asset support.
 Many people wonder whether these differences in Islamic finance are more or less vulnerable to abuse by money launderers or terrorist financiers.

-As we have mentioned before, little study has been done on Islamic finance and money laundering risks.
+As mentioned before, little study has been done on Islamic finance and money laundering risks.
 In addition, AML/CTF regulations do not have specific provisions for Islamic finance.
-The recommendations of the FATF standards are valid for Islamic financial institutions as well as for other financial institutions.
-In addition to these, no evaluation has been made for the different ML / TF risks created by certain features of Islamic finance.
+The recommendations of the Financial Action Task Force (FATF) standards are valid for Islamic financial institutions and other financial institutions.
+In addition to these, no evaluation has been made for the different ML / TF risks created by certain Islamic finance features.
 FATF standards were created by considering the financial sector.
 One of the basic elements of an effective AML/CFT framework of FATF is the definition of "customer" and who the customer really is.
-FATF standards do not define the concept of "Customer".
-It is not clear whether it applies to common-based relationship types (rather than "institution-customer" relationship), which is also an important feature in Islamic finance.
-In this case, to the extent that the parties are not viewed as "customers", they will be outside the standard provisions that require countries to have robust regimes for customer identification and due diligence.
+FATF standards do not define the concept of "Customer."
+It is unclear whether it applies to common-based relationship types (rather than "institution-customer" relationships), which is also an important feature in Islamic finance.
+To the extent that the parties are not viewed as "customers," they will be outside the standard provisions that require countries to have robust regimes for customer identification and due diligence.

-On the other side, there is a crucial point that should be considered, Islamic banks are required to rely on a Sharia board to review and approve financial practices and activities for compliance with Islamic principles, in addition to standard audits.
+On the other side, a crucial point should be considered.
+Islamic banks must rely on a Sharia board to review and approve financial practices and activities for compliance with Islamic principles and standard audits.
 Such reviews increase the likelihood of identifying any criminal accounts.
 This particular adaptation feature of Islamic finance can be regarded as financing terrorism and reliable prevention of money laundering.
 Compared to traditional banks, Islamic banks think they are better positioned to detect and prevent illegal transactions, including ML/TF activities, due to their active participation and knowledge of their customers.

 In an Islamic finance bank, as in a traditional bank, the most fundamental role is to bring fund owners together with people in need of funds.
 Islamic banks have the same ML/TF weaknesses as other traditional banks, and in some cases, they are more vulnerable than traditional banks.
-Money launderers often use sophisticated processes to hide the source of funds or their intended use, thus trying to minimize their catch rate.
-On the other hand, Islamic finance products are designed with an asset-based feature to provide economic intermediation, as opposed to financial intermediation for traditional financial products.
-This feature offers a layer of complexity that can make it more vulnerable to abuse by criminals.
+Money launderers often use sophisticated processes to hide the source of funds or their intended use, thus minimizing their catch rate.
+On the other hand, Islamic finance products are designed with an asset-based feature to provide economic intermediation instead of financial intermediation for traditional financial products.
+This feature offers a layer of complexity that can make it more vulnerable to criminal abuse.
 Often uses Special Purpose Vehicles (SPVs) in complex legal structures designed to deliver a final product compliant with Sharia.
-SPVs are shell companies located in offshore centers or tax-havens.
-Complex financial structures are sometimes used in Islamic finance to simulate returns that often require derivatives trading.
+SPVs are shell companies located in offshore centers or tax havens.
+In Islamic finance, complex financial structures are sometimes used to simulate returns that often require derivatives trading.

-Murabaha and Tawarruq Relationship With ML/TF Risks in Islamic Finance
+Murabaha and Tawarruq's Relationship With ML/TF Risks in Islamic Finance

 Murabaha is the most widely used tool in Islamic finance.
 It is the notification of the goods' cost to the customer and the sale of the goods by adding profit.
 This transaction is mainly used to finance the purchase of physical assets such as cars and real estate.
 According to this regulation, the bank will first buy the asset that the customer wants and then sell it back at a significant price but on credit.
-Murabaha is not suitable for criminals seeking to launder unfair gains due to some factors.
-If a criminal has entered into a Murabaha operation with an Islamic bank, he will not be able to receive cash or any amount that can be transferred to another account.
+Due to some factors, Murabaha is not suitable for criminals seeking to launder unfair gains.
+For example, suppose a criminal has entered into a Murabaha operation with an Islamic bank.
+In that case, he will not be able to receive cash or any amount that can be transferred to another account.
 In addition, unless the customer requests funds to purchase tangible assets, Murabaha cannot be used as a form of financing, so it cannot be given as a loan in return for cash collateral.
 Moreover, to be valid for a Murabaha, the asset must be purchased from a third party.
-At the end of the Murabaha transaction, the criminal always acquires an item that he can sell, which he can receive payment via a check or bank transfer.
+At the end of the Murabaha transaction, the criminal always acquires an item that he can sell, for which he can receive payment via a check or bank transfer.